Notebooks-Now/submission-instructions/push-to-github.md

 ```

 Where the first run is listed and marked as failing.
-In order to publish the preview of your manuscript as a website GitHub pages must be enabled on your repository.
+In order to publish the preview of your manuscript as a website, GitHub pages must be enabled on your repository.

 🛠 To enable GitHub pages, go to `Settings`, and select `Pages` from the left hand sidebar.
 Then set `Source` to `GitHub Actions`.